al-moreno/MongoDB/Unit 3/Script.md

 In MongoDB, modeling relationships means designing data structure to represent connections between entities.
 It determines how documents in collections are related and how these relationships are represented in the database.

-Benefits of modeling relationships include logical and efficient storage and retrieval of related data, ensuring data integrity, and facilitating efficient querying.
+We've discussed the benefits of modeling relationships include logical and efficient storage and retrieval of related data, ensuring data integrity, and facilitating efficient querying.
 It allows defining connections and interactions between different entities in the application.

 There are two approaches to modeling relationships in MongoDB: embedding and referencing.
 Embedding involves nesting related data within a document, while referencing stores references or identifiers to related documents.